falconsmilie/phospy/docs/roadmap.md

 ### Wider Preprocessing Helpers

-Version 1.0.0 focuses on the core path from total and phospho tables to corrected phosphosite matrices.
+The current release line focuses on the core path from total and phospho tables to corrected phosphosite matrices.
 A sensible next wave would be carefully chosen preprocessing helpers that fit the current dataset model.

 ### Richer Downstream Kinase Summaries